-- find blood clots in the veins
+- find blood clots within the veins

 - assess varicose veins before surgery

-- find a vein in good condition to use for a bypass procedure
+- find a vein in good condition to use for a bypass procedure or dialysis access

 - help a physician place an IV or a medical device, such as a stent, in a vein